NSW Combined High Schools Sports Association Handbook

 (e) Determining winner and placings

-(ii) At the completion of a round robin pool match, the team winning the most sets is the winner.
-If sets won are equal, the match will be decided on games.
-When both sets and games are equal, each team shall be awarded seven (7) points.
+(i) At the completion of a match, the team winning the most sets is the winner and will receive two (2) points.
+If sets won are equal, the match will be decided on most games won.
+When both sets and games are equal, the match will be declared a tied match and both teams will receive one (1) point.

-The result(s) of the match(s) between the teams involved.
+a.
+The result(s) of the match(s) between the teams involved

-If still tied, then on differences of sets won and sets lost in the matches between the team that are tied.
+b.
+If still tied, then on differences of sets won and sets lost in the matches between the teams that are tied

-If still tied, then on differences of games won and games lost.
+c.
+If still tied, then on differences of games won and games lost

-If still tied, then the higher placing shall be determined by the result of the number one (1) singles set when the teams played each other.
+d.
+If still tied, then the higher placing shall be determined by the result of the number one (1) singles set when the teams played each other

 If still undetermined, placing will be drawn out of a hat at random.

-Note: If at any step in this countback process between (b) and (d) above, there are only two (2) teams remaining to be separated, their placings will be decided by the result of the match when the played each other.
+Note: If at any step in this countback process between (a) and (d) above, there are only two (2) teams remaining to be separated, their placings will be decided by the result of the match when they played each other.

 (f) Wet weather/interrupted matches